LasseD/A112389/README.md

 ### OEIS A123829

-[OEIS A123829](https://oeis.org/A123829) is the number of ways, counted up to symmetry, to build a contiguous model with n LEGO bricks of size 2 X 4 which is **symmetric** after a rotation by 180 degrees.
+[OEIS A123829](https://oeis.org/A123829) is the number of ways, counted up to symmetry, to build a contiguous model with N LEGO bricks of size 2 X 4 which is **symmetric** after a rotation by 180 degrees.
 The following table contains the known values of this sequence, which we denote a<sup>180</sup>(N).

 | N  | a<sup>180</sup>(N)| Author(s)     |
 |:--:|---------:|:-----------------------|